RunestoneInteractive/RunestoneServer/README.rst

      * Create a file ``applications/runestone/models/1.py``, with the following line: ``settings.database_uri = '<your_connection_string>'``.
 NOTE: Don't put this inside an if statement, like it shows in ``models/1.prototype``.
      * If you're running https, edit ``settings.server_type`` in ``models/0.py``.
      * Set and export environment variable for DBURL -- Note the url format for web2py is different from sqlalchemy.  use `postgres` for web2py and `postgresql` for sqlalchemy.  example:  `postgresql://username:pw@host/database` where pw may be empty.
+     * Set and export environment variable WEB2PY_CONFIG.
+If set to production, it will get the database connection string from DBURL.
+If set to development, it will get the database connection string from DEV_DBURL.
+If set to test, it will get it from TEST_DBURL.
+     * Set and export environment variable WEB2PY_MIGRATE.
+If set to Yes, web2py will check on each page load whether any database migrations are needed and perform them.
+If set to No, web2py will just assume that models match the database.
+If set to Fake, web2py will try to update the metadata it maintains about the database tables to match the models, but will not make any changes to the database; use that setting only for repairs when something has gone wrong.

    ::

        export WEB2PY_CONFIG=production
+       export WEB2PY_MIGRATE=Yes
        export DBURL=postgresql://username:pw@host/database
+       export TEST_DBURL=postgresql://username:pw@host/database
+       export DEV_DBURL=postgresql://username:pw@host/database

 #.
 Run web2py once, so that it will create all the tables.